 The lab demonstrated different methods of generating and characterizing endothelial cells while new research mainly focuses on smooth muscle cells.

-Zhang said that they wanted to have a protocol that could reduce risks of intimal hyperplasia.
+Zhang said that they wanted to have a protocol that could reduce the risks of intimal hyperplasia.

 RepSox has characteristics that make it a good drug candidate for reducing post-surgery complication risks.
-The stem cell based high throughput screen could be used as a strategy to identify drugs that restrict blood vessels narrowing.
+The stem cell-based high throughput screen could be used as a strategy to identify drugs that restrict blood vessel narrowing.

 These findings bring scientists a step closer to improved treatment for cardiovascular disease.
 However, cell maturity needs to be addressed as the next challenge.
 This is according to Zhang.
 He says that this cell type is better than efforts from earlier on but it is still not mature.
 It is important that we induce the cells to make them more mature so as to make them more similar to our native artery.
 This will make them more functional.